 Riverfront Drive reopens as Demonstration Project continues

 MANKATO, Minn.
-(KEYC) - Riverfront Drive in downtown Mankato is reopening today after being closed for the set up of the Riverfront Drive Demonstration Project.
+(KEYC) - Mankato’s Riverfront Drive is open after crews spent the weekend installing a new demonstration.

-The goal of the The road closure was to allow motorists to experience what traveling on that street would be like with the proposed roadway redesign.
+The goal of the project is to show motorists what traveling on that street would be like with the proposed roadway redesign.

+The new design reduces busy parts of Old Town from four to two lanes and installing dedicated turn lanes.

+The goal of the project is to increase the safety of the roadway and improve access to local businesses.

+Local drivers said the new design has caused a noticeable difference in traffic in the area.

+”I can obviously tell that it’s slower, but it’s definitely safer because having those two lanes, people don’t turn very often or don’t signal or a lot of things can happen.
+So I think keeping it in one lane was safer for the community,” said resident Patrick Martens.

-The project team will collect public feedback throughout the duration of the project which is expected to last for 10 months and end in March of next year.
+The project team will collect public feedback for the duration of the project which is expected to last for 10 months and end in March.

-The project plans to reduce the current four to two lanes between Plum and Rock Streets.
+More information on how to provide feedback on the project can be found at everyvoice.mankatomn.gov

 Copyright 2022 KEYC.
 All rights reserved.